Psychology Honours Program

 An Honours degree in Psychology may be obtained with either a Bachelor of Arts or a Bachelor of Science degree.
 An Honours degree involves completing an Honours Thesis, which is a paper written in the format specified by the Canadian Psychological Association.
 Most theses report on a supervised independent research project (quantitative and/or qualitative), but other alternatives include: (a) a review paper that includes an original historical and theoretical overview of the topic, or (b) a critique of the theory, research, or practice of psychology.

-Honours Theses will be defended in an oral exam to the student's supervisory committee.
-This committee will normally consist of the student's supervisor plus two other faculty members, or one other faculty member and a professional from the community.
-After the defence, the committee will assign the thesis one of the following grades: Failed, Passed, or Passed with Distinction.
+Honours Theses will be defended in an oral exam before the student's “examination committee.”
+This committee will normally consist of the student's supervisor plus two other faculty members, or in some cases one other faculty member and a professional from the community.
+After the defence, the committee will assign the thesis a number grade, which will be the student’s grade for Psychology 4900.

 - 3rd year (1st term): Consider options after graduation; identify area(s) of interest; discuss with academic advisor.

-- 3rd year (2nd term): Contact the Honours Co-ordinator or a professor who is conducting research in an area of interest, and who is accepting Honours students the following year.
+- 3rd year (1st term or early 2nd term): Contact a professor who is conducting research in an area of interest to inquire about pursuing Honours the following year.
 Alternatively, contact the Honours Coordinator.